MoonisReal/Remove-Samsung-Bootloader-Warning/README.md

 # Remove-Samsung-Bootloader-Warning
-Remove the Bootloader Unlocked Screen and This device is not running samsung firmware.
+Remove the Bootloader Unlocked Screen and "This device is not running Samsung firmware."

 Devices: